Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Adult Red Dragon.md

     \ Frightful Presence for the next 24 hours."
   "name": "Frightful Presence"
 - "desc": "The dragon exhales fire in a 60-foot cone.
 Each creature in that area must\
-    \ make a DC 21 Dexterity saving throw, taking dice:18d6|text(63) (18d6) fire\
+    \ make a DC 21 Dexterity saving throw, taking 63 (18d6) fire damage on a failed\
-    \ damage on a failed save, or half as much damage on a successful one."
+    \ save, or half as much damage on a successful one."
   "name": "Fire Breath (Recharge 5-6)" "legendary_actions":
 - "desc": "The dragon makes a Wisdom ([[/5.
 Mechanics/Rules/Skills.md#Perception|Perception]])\